๐Ÿ“šArt and Literature

 Mary Shelley

-• "Frankenstein" (1818)—this novel examines the dangers of unchecked scientific ambition and the responsibilities creators owe their creations
+• "Frankenstein" (1818) examines the dangers of unchecked scientific ambition and the responsibilities creators owe their creations.
+Victor Frankenstein's refusal to care for his creature is as monstrous as the creature itself.

-• Pioneered science fiction—blended Gothic horror with philosophical inquiry about life, death, and what makes us human
+• Pioneered science fiction by blending Gothic horror with philosophical inquiry about life, death, and what makes us human

-• The Romantic sublime—her work embodies the era's fascination with overwhelming experiences that terrify and exalt simultaneously
+• The Romantic sublime: her novel embodies the era's fascination with overwhelming experiences that terrify and exalt simultaneously.
+The Arctic and Alpine settings aren't just backdrops; they mirror the characters' psychological extremes.

 Walter Scott

-• Invented the historical novel—works like "Ivanhoe" and "Waverley" established the genre, influencing writers from Dickens to Tolstoy
+• Established the historical novel as a genre: works like "Ivanhoe" (1820) and "Waverley" (1814) set the template, influencing writers from Dickens to Tolstoy

-• National identity and the past—his Scottish settings and medieval themes explored how history shapes collective identity
+• National identity and the past: his Scottish settings and medieval themes explored how history shapes collective identity, particularly the tensions between Highland and Lowland Scotland

 Social Critique and Revolutionary Vision